3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 EXOCRINE PANCREATIC INSUFFICIENCY

-WHAT THE PANCREAS NORMALLY DOES: The pancreas is a small light pink glandular organ nestled under the stomach and alongside the duodenum (upper small intestine).
-The "endocrine" pancreas is the part of the pancreas that secretes hormones involved in blood sugar regulation, such as insulin and glucagon.
+WHAT THE PANCREAS NORMALLY DOES: The pancreas is a small light pink glandular organ nestled under the stomach and alongside the upper small intestine.
+There are two types of pancreatic tissues to know about.
+The first tissue is the "endocrine" pancreas which is the part of the pancreas that secretes hormones involved in blood sugar regulation, such as insulin, (which you have probably heard about if you know anyone with diabetes mellitus.)
 The "exocrine" pancreas produces enzymes we use to digest our food.
 These two parts of the pancreas are not in separate areas but instead these two different types of pancreatic tissues are all mixed together throughout the entire pancreas.
-Digestive enzymes include amylase to digest starches, lipases to digest fats, and trypsin and proteases to digest protein.
-They are stored in inactive forms inside special granules in the exocrine pancreatic tissue (the “acinar cells”) and are secreted into the duodenum (the first part of the small intestine after the stomach) when ground up food begins its passage out of the stomach.
+Digestive enzymes break down fats, starches and proteins into smaller units so that we can absorb them into our bodies.
+These enzymes are stored as inactive forms inside special granules in the exocrine pancreatic tissue (the “acinar cells”).
+The enzymes sit there harmlessly until a chemical signal tells the pancreas to secrete them down the pancreatic duct and into the intestine where the food is waiting.
 Once nutrients are broken down into smaller molecules (i.e. they are digested), they can be absorbed down the entire length of the GI tract.
-Without adequate productive of these enzymes, we cannot break down/digest our food.
+Without an adequate amount of enzymes, we cannot break down/digest our food.
 If we cannot digest the food, we cannot absorb the food.
 We get skinny, have especially nasty rather greasy diarrhea, or both.
 Often, a pet will develop a dry, dandruffy coat from inability to absorb dietary fats and can be anemic from a vitamin B12 deficiency.
+Difficulty clotting blood (vitamin K-related coagulopathy) can result as well.
+In other words, without digestive enzymes from the exocrine pancreas, we are said to have "exocrine pancreatic insufficiency" (or "EPI") and we are in big trouble.

 EXOCRINE PANCREATIC INSUFFICIENCY (ALSO CALLED “MALDIGESTION”)